Italiansrus.com Your guide to Italy & Italian Culture

 Test your knowledge of Italy.

-Lucignano, an ancient medieval village, is located in a beautiful panoramic setting amidst the hills of the Chiana Valley.
+Lucignano, an ancient medieval village, is located in a beautiful panoramic setting amidst the hills of the Chiana Valley in Tuscany.
 With unique urban design, composed of three concentric circles, Lucignano appears as an ellipse.

 The last two Sundays in May mark an important event in the town's history.
 Called La Maggiolata, it celebrates the beginning of the summer's bounty and is the most important celebration for the 3000 inhabitants of Lucignano.
 Like spokes on a wheel, the town is divided into four segments: Porta Murata, Porta San Giovanni, Via dell'Amore and Porta San Giusto.
 Each segment has two colors which distinguish it from the others and the flags of the wards are proudly waved from every flower-covered window ledge.
 Broom flowers are placed along each doorway, balcony and window as well to celebrate the bounty of Spring.